dgraph-io/dgraph/wiki/content/deploy/index.md

 *Eg: When user runs a Dgraph server by setting --port_offset 2, then the server node binds to 7082 (grpc-internal), 8082 (http-external) & 9092 (grpc-external)* respectively.

 **Ratel UI** by default listens on port 8000.
-You can use the -p flag to configure to listen on any other port.
+You can use the -port flag to configure to listen on any other port.

 {{% notice "tip" %}}
 If you are using Dgraph v1.0.2 (or older) then the default ports are 7080, 8080 for zero, so when following instructions for different setup guides below override zero port using `--port_offset`.